 One way of treating scars is to… not treat them at all!
 You’ll need to be patient, as the healing process is slow.
 If you’d like to support your body’s healing capabilities, or speed the healing process along, continue reading to learn more about what both conventional and alternative medicine have to offer for treating surgery scars.

-FTM transsexual surgery procedures vary, and scar size and placement is often a consideration when choosing a procedure.
+Scar size and placement is often a consideration when choosing a surgery procedure.
 For example:

 Certain foods, vitamins and mineral supplements are known to help promote wound healing and even reduce the development of scar tissue.
 To prepare for surgery, stick to a healthy, well-balanced diet, and quit smoking.
 You’ll be well on your way to optimal healing.